 MTS assay

 Cells were seeded into 96-well plates (5,000 cells per well) to facilitate cellular adhesion overnight for subsequent assays.
 Dilution gradients of the inhibitors were prepared and subsequently added to the culture medium for measurement of the half-maximal inhibitory concentration (IC50).
 After 24 hours of incubation with inhibitors, MTS solution (diluted 1:9 with FBS-free RPMI-1640 medium) was added to each well, and the plate was incubated at 37 °C for an additional hour.
 The absorbance (A) at 490 nm was measured using an ELISA plate reader (Thermo Fisher).
+Additionally, we employed MTS assays to confirm cellular viability following treatment with various drug formulations, assessing the effects after 6 (cell adhesion), 24, 48, and 72 hours of incubation.

 In vivo xenograft model

 Six-week-old female BALB/c nude mice were procured from Beijing Vital River Laboratory Animal Technology (Beijing, China).
 The mice were acclimated for 7 days and were then subcutaneously injected with 500,000 tumor cells to establish the subcutaneous xenograft model.
 The body weights of the mice were measured every 3 days.
 After 1 week, tumor growth at the injection site was observed daily.
 The tumor dimensions, including the longest diameter (a) and shortest diameter (b), were measured using a caliper.
 The tumor volume was calculated using the formula V = a*b^2 / 2.
-When the tumors reached a maximum diameter of 1 cm, the mice were divided into groups and injected (amlodipine: 10mg/kg/d) with or orally administered (osimertinib: 5mg/kg/d; simvastatin: 30mg/kg/d) the indicated drugs once daily.
+When the tumors reached a maximum diameter of 1 cm, the mice were divided into groups and injected (Amlodipine: intraperitoneal injection, 10mg/kg/d) with or orally administered (Osimertinib: oral gavage, 5mg/kg/d; Simvastatin: oral gavage, 30mg/kg/d, the ARID1A_kd mouse model consists of 9 subjects in each treatment group, while the control group comprises 7 subjects per treatment group) the indicated drugs once daily.
 In addition to orally or abdominally injected drugs, this section of the study refers to the Onpattro prescription formula, with Dlin-MC3-DMA, DSPC, cholesterol, and DMG-PEG2000 as the main lipids, to prepare LNPs loaded with siRNA.
 Dlin-MC3-DMA, DSPC, cholesterol, and DMG-PEG2000 are lipids that can be used in the human body, forming cationic lipids under acidic conditions, combining with negatively charged siRNA through electrostatic interactions to form LNPs carrying siRNA.
 In this experiment, microfluidic mixing was used to allow the lipid solution and siRNA solution to rapidly form uniformly sized LNPs in a micro-mixer.
 Since the lipids are dissolved in ethanol and the nucleic acids are dissolved in acidic buffer solution, residual ethanol was removed by ultrafiltration, and the solution system was replaced with PBS.
-After the preparation of LNPs was completed, the mice were treated by peritumoral injection (0.5mg/kg/d).
+After the preparation of LNPs was completed, the mice were treated by peritumoral injection (0.5mg/kg/d, each group consists of five specimens).
 The animal experiments were carried out in strict accordance with the guidelines of the Committee on the Ethics of Animal Experiments of Cancer Hospital, Chinese Academy of Medical Sciences (No. NCC2023A316).

 Statistical analysis